Michaelzag/grafeo/docs/index.md

     ---

-    GQL, Cypher, Gremlin, GraphQL, and SPARQL.
+    GQL, Cypher, Gremlin, GraphQL, SPARQL, and SQL/PGQ.
 Choose the query language that fits your needs and expertise.

 -   :material-graph:{ .lg .middle } **LPG & RDF Support**